kathleengraham/100DaysOfCode/README.md

 #### **Next Steps:**

 * make new images to enhance the instruction sections at the end (and therefore fixing broken image links)

+### Day 6: Friday, March 27, 2020

+#### **Today's Progress**:

+I worked on my new Survey Form because for some reason I thought I was done with the Tribute Page (it was a long day).
+I looked back at the Tribute Page to recall how to include the favicon and realized I hadn't finished.
+In the hour that I coded, I was able to complete the following:

+* Survey Form:
+    - pass 11 out of 17 tests with simple HTML tags and ids.
+    - added a desktop favicon.
+    - organize notes for styling that I want to add.
+* Tribute Page:
+    - update the favicon to a little Rubik's Cube.

+#### **Thoughts:**

+I tried to code this out as fast as possible and focus more time on styling because that's a skill I feel I am lacking.

+#### **Next Steps:**

+* For the Tribute Page, I'd like to actually make new images to enhance the instruction sections at the end (and therefore fixing broken image links).
+* For the Survey Form, I'd like to complete the styling.
+I think it might take me a little longer than an hour, but I want to be ambitious because tomorrow is Saturday!